 Server Job Description Template

-We are looking for a server who will be responsible for taking orders from and serving food to customers.
-Duties will mostly include taking food and drink orders, writing them down on order slips, and ensuring that tables are served properly and that all payments are collected.
+We are looking for a server responsible for taking orders from and serving food to customers.
+Duties will primarily include taking food and drink orders, writing them down on order slips, and ensuring that tables are served correctly and all payments are collected.

-To succeed in this role, you will need to have a positive attitude and the ability to work well under pressure with bussers, cooks, and other staff.
+To succeed in this role, you must have a positive attitude and the ability to work well under pressure with bussers, cooks, and other staff.
 Previous work experience involving customer service in a fast-paced environment is greatly desired.

 Server Responsibilities: